 Applicants at NMBU are ranked by the following criteria:

-Applicants from NMBU have to apply as "single subject student" at the latest on the 1st of July.
+Applicants from NMBU have to apply for admission to Single course studies on Master’s level at the latest on the 15. of June.

 Formal prerequisite knowledge

 Students must have been admitted to an MSc program in the biological sciences.

 The course consists of a 3 week field trip to Brazil from mid- august, and 10 days of intensive education in Oslo/Ås with labwork, group work, lectures and a short field trip in November.

 Delivery of a project report and mandatory attendance during the field course and at the labs.
 Mandatory course work must be approved before the student can attend the exam.

 Attendance is mandatory for the first lecture.
 This also applies for those on the waiting list.
 You will lose your seat on the course if documentation for absence is not provided to the student administration email@example.com prior to the first lecture.